imprologic/steganography-js/README.md

 ## Is it safe?

 As always, the answer is: it depends.
-A very determined "foe" who knows that your PNG files may include hidden messages may use heuristics to indentify unexpected variations in the image's pixels.
+A very determined "foe" who knows that your PNG files may include hidden messages may use heuristics to identify unexpected variations in the image's pixels.

 For this reason, I strongly advise using **PNGs with lots of details** like landscapes (isn't nature amazing?), rather than purely geometrical shapes.